UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/_announcements/week-15.md

 for a Mungo Undergraduate Teaching Award.
 Much like the evaluations, instructors are not told the nominator to avoid influence.

-* There will be worksheets for next week's classes but no quizzes.
+* ~~There will be worksheets for next week's classes but no quizzes~~.
+Instead of worksheets, it was decided to run a teardown.
+We will use the time to revise past assignments and work on the project.

 * If you want to turn things in for revision, be sure to have it in by the Exam Date - December 9 at 9:00 am (EST).
 Sooner is better